 Chicken Piccata is an easy family favourite recipe adding a garlic twist to an authentic Piccata!

-Chicken lightly dredged in flour and parmesan cheese, pan fried until a soft golden crust forms and finished off in a buttery, silky, lemon garlic sauce with capers and white wine or stock!
+Golden, crispy chicken breasts lightly dredged in flour and parmesan cheese, pan fried until a soft golden crust forms and finished off in a buttery, silky, lemon garlic sauce with capers and white wine or stock!
 It doesn’t get any better than this easy chicken piccata for dinner!

 Chicken Piccata is such a popular American chicken dinner!
 Who doesn’t love soft, golden, juicy chicken swimming in a rich simple sauce?

 Chicken Piccata is normally dredged in plain flour, but like this Sheet Pan Lemon Parmesan Chicken recipe, I love dredging our chicken in a mixture of flour and parmesan cheese.
 Adding parmesan cheese to the flour adds an incredible flavour to the crust.

 The chicken then gets fried in a butter/oil mixture.
 If you’ve never done this and only fried your chicken in oil, you don’t know what you’ve been missing!
 It creates the most beautiful, golden soft crust all over your chicken, you’ll be frying your chicken in butter/oil from now on!
 Guaranteed!
 The oil stops the butter from browning to quickly, while the butter prevents the oil from burning.
 It’s a win-win, really.

 The sauce is so easy!
 All you need is:

 - A good quality dry white wine (I normally cook with Pinot Grigio) — optional